cesarnml/99bottles/README.md

 - The trick to successfully improving code that contains many flaws is to isolate and correct them one at a time.
 - If you can identify a smell within code, you can look up the _curative refactoring_, and apply [it] to remove the flaw.
-- Fowler's Refactoring book is an excellent investment
+- [Martin Fowler's "Refactoring" book](https://martinfowler.com/books/refactoring.html) is an excellent investment

 #### 3.4 Identifying the Best Point of Attack